SaurabhS-pm/SaurabhS-pm/README.md

 - 🔨 Building a Competitive Intelligence RAG app —
 extracting insights from reviews, blogs, and public data
 - 📚 Learning to build with Claude API and Cursor
-- 🤝 Open to VP / Director / Principal / Senior PM roles
-at AI-first companies, big tech, and fintech/SaaS platforms
+- 🤝 Open to PM leadership roles at AI-first companies, big tech, and fintech/SaaS platforms

 ## Featured Projects
 ## Featured Projects